 There are so many more extraordinary health benefits that superfood mushrooms can provide us.

-Superfood mushrooms can also help improve sleep, balance hormones, increase mood and happiness, support the heart, lungs, liver, kidneys, and more!
+Medicinal mushrooms can also help improve sleep, balance hormones, increase mood and happiness, support the heart, lungs, liver, kidneys, and more.

 What are your favourite mushrooms for health and wellbeing?